In 2015, Alternative Finance took off, doing £3.2 billion of business - an 84% growth on the previous year.

 It is important to thoroughly assess the risks of any peer-to-peer lending scheme before committing to becoming a lender or a borrower.
 This is where you should speak to a solicitor who specialises in the field.

-Whether you’re looking to grow your money quickly by investing through peer-to-peer lending structures, or seeking to benefit from a flexible source of funding, you can contact us to discuss your needs with an experienced financial solicitor.
+Whether you’re looking to grow your money quickly by investing through peer-to-peer lending structures, or seeking to benefit from a flexible source of funding, you can contact us to discuss your requirements with an experienced financial solicitor.